ASNL-dev/what-happens-when/README.rst

   device driver.
 The value of the key is then passed into the operating system's hardware abstraction layer.

+- Keyboard Controller: Inside the keyboard, a dedicated microcontroller known as the keyboard controller plays a pivotal role.
+It manages tasks such as scanning the state of each key switch, eliminating electrical noise through debouncing, and converting physical keypresses into digital keycode integers.
+  Once the keycode is generated, the keyboard controller facilitates its transmission to the computer's USB host controller for further processing.

 *In the case of Virtual Keyboard (as in touch screen devices):*

 - When the user puts their finger on a modern capacitive touch screen, a